ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Theoretical Analysis

 For convergence, $L$ being $L_{\text{grad}}$-smooth implies the descent lemma:

 for $\eta<2/L_{\text{grad}}$.
 Thus $\sum_k \|\nabla L(\Theta_k)\|_2^2 < \infty$ and every accumulation point satisfies $\nabla L=\mathbf{0}$. \end{proof}

 \begin{theorem}[Expressiveness in the WL Hierarchy (Static Graphs)] Consider ChronoSpike restricted to static graphs, with (i) an injective multiset aggregator (e.g., GIN-style sum aggregation) in the spatial encoder, and (ii) adaptive LIF neurons observed over a finite time window $T$ with rate (or temporal) coding.
-Then ChronoSpike is at least as expressive as the 1-dimensional Weisfeiler--Lehman (1-WL) test: for any graphs $G,H$ distinguished by 1-WL, there exists a \emph{single} parameter setting under which ChronoSpike produces different node embeddings for $G$ and $H$. \end{theorem}
+Then ChronoSpike is at least as expressive as the 1-dimensional Weisfeiler--Lehman (1-WL) test: for any graphs $G,H$ distinguished by 1-WL, there exists a \emph{single} parameter setting under which ChronoSpike produces different node embeddings for $G$ and $H$.
+Note that the assumption of an \emph{injective} multiset aggregator is a substitution relative to the default ChronoSpike instantiation, which uses softmax-attention aggregation; softmax attention computes a convex combination and is, in general, less expressive than 1-WL because it cannot distinguish multisets that differ only in size~\cite{xu2019powerful}.
+Our claim is therefore that ChronoSpike's spatial-aggregation \emph{slot} is compatible with a 1-WL-equivalent operator (e.g., GIN-sum), not that the default attentive variant attains 1-WL on its own. \end{theorem}

 \begin{proof} \textbf{(1) Injective aggregation.} Let the spatial aggregation be

 with MLPs $\phi,\psi$ and $\varepsilon\neq -1$.
 Then Eq. \eqref{eq:gin-agg} is injective over neighbor multisets and matches the distinguishing power of 1-WL \cite{xu2019powerful}.
 Hence, after some iteration $k$, if 1-WL distinguishes $G$ and $H$, there exists a node whose continuous embedding $\mathbf{h}_v^{(k)}$ differs between the two graphs.